Banana Boat expands sunscreen recall due to cancer risk

-On January 27, Edgewell Personal Care Company announced that it is expanding its nationwide recall of sunscreen sprays that was initially issued in July 2022.
-The recall was initiated because a review found unexpected levels of benzene came from the propellant, even though it is not an ingredient in any Banana Boat product.
+On Jan.
+27, Edgewell Personal Care Company announced that it is expanding its nationwide recall of hair and scalp sunscreen sprays that was initially issued in July 2022.
+The recall was initiated because a review found unexpected levels of benzene came from the propellant even though it is not an ingredient in any Banana Boat product.

-The recall involves an additional batch of the recalled hair and scalp spray sunscreen.
+The recall involves an additional batch of the recalled hair and scalp sunscreen spray.
 The company said no other batches or products are being recalled.
 The products subject to recall are:

 The U.S. Food and Drug Administration (FDA) said benzene is classified as a human carcinogen that can potentially result in cancers including leukemia and blood cancer of the blood marrow.
 It can also cause life-threatening blood disorders.